imbushra832/multi-font-character-recognition-ml/README.md

-Excellent — this project is very well-documented!
-Below is a **professional README file** for your GitHub repository, followed by **repo name recommendations** (with a top pick).

----

-## 🧠 README for *Multi-Font Character Recognition: A Comparative Analysis of MLP, RBF, and SVM Networks*
+## 🧠  *Multi-Font Character Recognition: A Comparative Analysis of MLP, RBF, and SVM Networks*

 ### 📘 Project Overview